Group Reports allow you to generate aggregated feedback across multiple subjects.

 - Use Group Reports to identify trends, not individual performance

-- Analyzing results across teams or departments
+- Analyze results across teams, departments, or business units

-- Identifying organizational strengths and development gaps
+- Identify organizational strengths and development gaps

-- Supporting strategic or leadership decision-making
+- Support organizational, strategic, or leadership decision-making

-- Evaluating the effectiveness of development programs
+- Evaluate the effectiveness of leadership or development programs

-- Team or department performance reviews
+- Review team or department performance trends

-- Tracking changes over time
+- Track organizational changes and progress over time

 How Group Reports Complement Subject Reports